open-spaced-repetition/fsrs4anki/README.md

 To get started with FSRS, you'll need to follow a two-step process.

 - First, you'll need to enable the FSRS scheduler in your Anki application.
-- Next, you'll need to train the FSRS parameters for your collection, tailoring the algorithm to your learning patterns.
+- Next, you'll need to personalize FSRS to suit your learning patterns.

 Let's now discuss both of these steps in detail.